pelavarre/byobash/README.md

 Got your own correct opinion on which defaults, options, examples, and help lines should come to you now, from your own tools inside Bash?

-Look, here you can quickly easily code your opinion.
+Look here, yes you can quickly easily code and ship your own opinion.
 You can roll your own simple accomodations of you in the workplace, while your workplace is a Shell in a Terminal, such as Linux Bash or Mac Zsh or GMail's GCloud GShell Bash inside your Browser.